 Outcomes

-WWF-UK is able to work closely with a group of 12 diverse young people, who are proportionally representative of the nations within the UK represent a variety of backgrounds and are aligned with our audience objectives.
+WWF-UK is able to work closely with a group of 12 diverse young people, who are proportionally representative of the nations within the UK, represent a variety of backgrounds and are aligned with our audience objectives.

 *Young people are genuinely able to influence the work of WWF-UK through their role as a Youth Ambassador.